 During my relatively new experience with this type of photography, I found that many of my images where I push contrast in postprocessing, when converting to black and white, that there were vertical artifacts in areas of high contrast in almost all my images.
 At ﬁrst I thought this might be a problem with my camera.
 But, after researching this problem, I found that this is an inherent issue with many mirrorless cameras.
-This phenomenon is due to the phase detect sensor design that is used on mirrorless cameras for autofocusing.
+This phenomenon is due to the phase detect sensor design that is used on mirrorless cameras for autofocusing, also known as PDAF.
 Camera models suﬀer this problem when processing and pushing the contrast in images.
 Of course, high contrast black and white imagery is what drew me to infrared photography in the ﬁrst place.

 I’m an experienced Photoshop user and I experimented using diﬀerent methods to ﬁx this issue in my images.
 I tried using diﬀerent types of selective blurring and noise reduction methods and plugins After many unsuccessful attempts, one day I stumbled upon a method that works about 95% of the time.
 I found that Topaz Labs Denoise AI is the tool that addresses this problem in my images.